vtphan/ezplot/README.md

 MANUAL INSTALLATION
 -------------------

-- Download ezplot.R, edit the first line to reflect the correct location of R
+- Download ezplot, edit the first line to reflect the correct location of R
-- chmod u+x ezplot.R
+- chmod u+x ezplot
-- Move ezplot.R in your executable PATH.
+- Move ezplot.R into a directory in your executable PATH.
+Alternately, you can use Rscript to run ezplot.

 USAGE
 -----